splunk-soar-connectors/code42v2/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'get watchlist user'
-Get a user of a watchlist.
+Get a user of a watchlist

 Type: **investigate**
 Read only: **True**